Disability Services: Events

 Accessibility 101: Programs and Events

 This session will cover accessibility basics for programs and events.
 Come to learn about making your office, program, or event more accessible for all.
 This session will be an introduction to concepts related to physical and digital environment accessibility, as well as, covering important information for publications and marketing materials.
 Faculty, Staff, and Student Groups are encouraged to attend.
-Accessibility 101 Presentation File, Accessibility 101 Presentation Outline, Checklist for Offices, and Checklist for Furniture
+Accessibility 101 Presentation File, Accessibility 101 Presentation Outline, Checklist for Offices, Checklist for Furniture, and Checklist for Events

 What To Do When You Don't Know What To Do